oweitman/ioBroker.vis-mapwidgets/README.md

 ###### `latlng`

 The existence of this parameter is mandatory for all types.

 Latitude and longitude are always an array with
-2 elements [latitude, longitude], referred to as coordinates below.
+2 elements [latitude, longitude], referred to as coordinates below (top-left coord and bottom-right coord).

 Polyline, Polygon, Rectangle is an Array of coordinates.
 Circle is only a single coordinate.